maelquerre/meals/README.md

 ### Included preferences

-Foods inclusion preferences (`includedPreferences`) are foods that are preferred to eat at specific meals.
+Included preferences are food groups that are preferred to eat at specific meals.

-Example:
+#### Example

 ```javascript
 includedPreferences: [
   {